 Flying with toddlers can be a challenge so anything to get them sleeping better on a flight is well worth it!

-If you are flying with a baby you can inquire about getting a bassinet for your baby.
+If you are flying with a baby you can inquire with the airline about getting a bassinet for your baby.
 Alternatively, if your baby or toddler will sleep best in their car seat, then book a seat for your baby and plan to travel with your car seat on the airplane.

 Don’t miss these baby and toddler travel toys for the airplane to keep your toddler and baby busy on the flight.